Solrys/Instacart-Analysis-by-Pandavas/README.md

 The dataset chosen for analysis comprises of about 3 million grocery orders placed by around 200,000 customers.
 The goal is to predict purchasing patterns among these customers to be able to

-•	Introduce new products in the market similar to the top selling products <br>
+•	Introduce new products in the market similar to the top selling products by department <br>
+.
+Highlight the most popular vs least popular aisles across the store .
+Plot order count vs reorder count by product
 •	To boost sales by providing discounts on products that are frequently purchased<br>
 •	To identify which products are least ordered or never re-ordered.
 With this analysis, the company would be able to reduce overhead costs incurred by carrying items that are less likely to be purchased<br>
 •	Segment customers on their purchase frequency and recommend loyalty programs to each group of customers to increase sales.<br>